 - Educate and empower the Stanford community to make sustainable food choices

-- Provide hands-on learning experiences growing and cooking food from our organic gardens
+- Provide hands-on learning experiences growing and cooking food from our organic teaching gardens

 - Reduce our impact on the earth's resources through efficient and sustainable operations